dlilab/lab_website/README.md

 | `EditorChoice` | Link to Editor's Choice page |
 | `pressrelease` | Array of `{ "presslink": "..." }` objects |

+Author name formatting on the Publications page is automatic — do **not** add bold or `§` markup manually to `papers.json`.
+See below.

 ---

 ### Add a current lab member